Jean Lafitte: Barataria

 Dissatisfied with their role as brokers, in October 1812 the Lafitte brothers purchased a schooner and hired Captain Trey Cook to sail it.
 As the schooner did not have an official commission from a national government, its captain was considered a pirate operating illegally.
-In January 1813, they took their first prize, a Spanish hermaphrodite brig loaded with 77 slaves.
-(The United States and the United Kingdom had prohibited the Atlantic slave trade after 1808, but Spain continued to import slaves to the Caribbean.)
+In January 1813, they took their first prize, a British hermaphrodite brig loaded with 77 slaves.
 Sale of the slaves and additional cargo generated $18,000 in profits.

 The brothers adapted the captured ship for use in piracy and named it Dorada.
 Within weeks, Dorada captured a schooner loaded with goods valued at more than $9,000.
 The captured schooner was not considered useful for piracy and so after they had unloaded its cargo, the Lafittes returned the ship to its former captain and crew.
 The Lafittes gained a reputation for treating captive crew members well and often returned captured ships to their original crew.

 The brothers soon acquired a third ship, La Diligente.
 They outfitted it with 12 fourteen-pounder cannons.
 Dorada captured a fourth ship, a schooner they renamed Petit Milan.
 The brothers stripped down their original ship and used its guns to outfit the new one.

 They sailed three ships, which Davis described as likely "one of the largest privately owned corsair fleets operating on the coast, and the most versatile."
 For several months, the Lafittes would send the ships directly to New Orleans with legal cargo and would take on outgoing provisions in the city.
 The crew would create a manifest that listed not the provisions that had been purchased, but smuggled items stored at Barataria.
 Uninterested in exports from New Orleans, customs agents rarely checked the accuracy of the manifests.
 The ship would sail to the mouth of Bayou Lafourche, load the contraband goods, and sail "legally" back to New Orleans, with goods listed on a certified manifest.